-We verify that both the geometric and photoelastic coupling magnitudes are comparable when considering a transverse magnetic (TM) WGM instead of a TE WGM, with values varying by less than 20 %.
-We focused here on p=1 WGM, as these are the modes with the highest radiative optical Qs [13].
+We verify that both the geometric and photoelastic coupling magnitudes are comparable when considering a transverse magnetic (TM) WGM instead of a TE WGM.
+We focused here on $p=1$ WGMs, as these are the modes with the highest radiative optical Qs [13].
 When considering different WGMs, the same rule of thumb remains: in order to maximize the photoelastic optomechanical coupling, the regions of high electromagnetic energy should be co-localized with regions of high mechanical strain.